pathivadaharish143/webroot/README.md

 	push

+If you find "push" is asking for mulitple approvals, Claude may not have read the claude.md instructions.
+For the first usage, include extra guidance:

+	push using claude.md with git.sh

-Addtional options:
+Addtional deployment commands:

-	push [folder name]  # Deploy a specific submodule or fork push submodules  # Deploy changes in submodules only push forks  # Deploy the 4 forks added for the trade flow
+	push [folder name]  # Deploy a specific submodule or fork push submodules  # Deploy changes in all submodules push forks  # Deploy the extra forks added

-Or when changing a cloned repo, commit the specific repo using Github Desktop.
+## Alternative to using Claude Code CLI

+You can also use Github Desktop to choose a repo inthe webroot using "File > Add Local Repository".
 Then submit a PR through the Github.com website.

-**Without use of claude.md**
+(The "push" with Claude will send a PR automatically.)

 You can refresh all your local submodule by running: